mharikmert/binance-rest-api/README.md

 # Binance Rest API
 ## General API Information
 - This is a simple rest api that fetches data from public endpoints of https://api.binance.com and manipulate these data for different purposes.
-- The base endpoint is:
+- The base endpoint for  this project is: http://localhost:8080
 - All endpoints return either a JSON object or array.

 ## Installation